craftcms/cms/SECURITY.md

 - Username or email address enumeration
 - Social engineering of Pixel & Tonic staff or users of Craft installations
 - Physical attacks against Craft installations
-- Attacks involving physical access to a user’s device, or involving a device or network that is already seriously compromised (e.g. [man-in-the-middle attacks](https://en.wikipedia.org/wiki/Man-in-the-middle_attack))
+- Attacks involving physical access to a user’s device, or involving a device or network that’s already seriously compromised (e.g. [man-in-the-middle attacks](https://en.wikipedia.org/wiki/Man-in-the-middle_attack))
-- Attacks that are the result of a 3rd party Craft plugin should be reported to the plugin’s author
+- Attacks that are the result of a third party Craft plugin should be reported to the plugin’s author
-- Attacks that are the result of a 3rd party library should be reported to the library maintainers
+- Attacks that are the result of a third party library should be reported to the library maintainers
 - Bugs that rely on an unlikely user interaction (i.e. the user effectively attacking themselves)
 - Disclosure of tools or libraries used by Craft and/or their versions
 - Issues that are the result of a user doing something silly (like sharing their password publicly)
 - Missing security headers which do not lead directly to a vulnerability via proof of concept
 - Vulnerabilities affecting users of outdated/unsupported browsers or platforms
 - Vulnerabilities affecting outdated versions of Craft
-- Any behavior that is clearly documented.
+- Any behavior that is clearly documented
 - Issues discovered while scanning a site you don’t own without permission
 - The OPTIONS header
-- Missing CSRF tokens on forms (unless you have a proof of concept, many forms either don't need CSRF or are mitigated in other ways) and "logout" CSRF attacks
+- Missing CSRF tokens on forms (unless you have a proof of concept, many forms either don’t need CSRF or are mitigated in other ways) and “logout” CSRF attacks
 - [Open redirects](https://www.owasp.org/index.php/open_redirect)

 ## Bounties